Norwegian Wood

 again, closer than before.
 Naoko climbed a small mound, walked out

 of the forest and hurried down a gentle slope.
-I followed two or three
+I followed two or

 steps behind.